xcryptoshadow/mint-tea/README.md

 ## Technology Stack

-The 🍵 Mint Tea web3 application uses the following technologies in it's software life cycle:
+The Mint Tea web3 application uses the following technologies in it's software life cycle:
-Solidity - Smart contracts written using Solidity Hardhat - Hardhat takes care of all our deployments and smart contract compilation and testing Vue.js - It's green for go ;)
+Solidity - Smart contracts written using Solidity Hardhat - Hardhat takes care of all our deployments and smart contract compilation and testing Vue.js - It's green for go
-Pinia - State management using Pinia store
+Pinia - State management using Pinia
 SASS,SCSS - Styled beautifully to match our fabulous designs by Anne Krauwer

 ## Hardhat Project Setup